June 2007, Passage 3, Question 19

 Summary

-The essence of tackling inference questions on the GRE involves a meticulous process of elimination and research within the passage to substantiate one of the answer choices definitively.
+The essence of tackling inference questions on the LSAT involves a meticulous process of elimination and research within the passage to substantiate one of the answer choices as definitively true.

-- Inference questions require identifying sufficient information in the passage to prove an answer choice conclusively.
+- Inference questions require identifying sufficient information in the passage to prove an answer choice true, despite it not being explicitly stated.

 Chapters